mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 Blank cells are conditions where the default value will be returned.

-Typecasting makes writing **type safe** functions in JavaScript a breeze.
+Typecasting makes writing type safe functions in JavaScript a breeze.
-And don't underestimate the value of self-documenting either.
+And they also do a great job of self-documenting the code.
-For example the `castFn` call to define the `run` variable clearly illustrates we expect a function despite the fact that `run` is an awful name for it.
+The `castFn` call to define the `run` variable, for example, clearly illustrates we expect a function despite the fact that `run` is an awful function name.

-As illustrated by the 'awful' name for the `run` function, there are a few practices that, when combined with typecasting, can result in a virtuous cycle that accelerates product development:
+There are a few best practices that work with typcasting to create a virtuous cycle that accelerates product development:

 1. Name variable to indicate type
 2. Write consistent API definition
 3. Test the APIs

 Let's look at each of these and update our sample code as we go along.
-These are the steps we take to bring the code to the next level of Zen.
+These are the steps we take to bring the code to the next level.

 ## Name variable to indicate type
 Our first step to update our example code is to fix the awful variable names.